 - 1-2 bay leaves

-Pressure cook high 60 min natural release.
-Remove chicken meat.
+- Pressure cook high 60 min natural release.
+Remove the chicken meat from bones.

--For bone broth add bones back to pressure cooker and cook another 30-60 minutes.
+- To make chicken stock.
+Strain broth and store.
+To make chicken bone broth.
+Add bones back to pressure cooker and cook another 30-60 minutes.
 Natural release and strain.